winitzki/scall/README.md

 To improve parsing performance, the parsing results for some sub-expressions are memoized.
 This is implemented via an add-on library `fastparse-memoize`.
 See [fastparse-memoise README](fastparse-memoize/README.md) for more information.
+That library is published as a separate artifact.

 #### Limitations